inab/epico-data-analysis-portal/README.md

 The configuration parameters are:

-* esHost: The host of the Elasticsearch instance as a URL with the path, optionally giving the port.
+* `esHost`: The host of the Elasticsearch instance as a URL with the path, optionally giving the port.

 Installation
 -----------